SHARE

 WHAT FROSTING FLAVOR GOES WELL WITH RED VELVET?

-As mentioned earlier in the post, Red Velvet often comes paired with a Cream Cheese Frosting.
+Red Velvet often comes paired with a Cream Cheese Frosting.
 However, there are so many other pairings that work perfectly with Red Velvet, such as: Classic Vanilla, Bourbon Vanilla, Chai, White Chocolate, and Cookies + Cream.

 Full Red Velvet Cake with Cream Cheese Frosting